jeremytammik/moniwonig/index.md

 2019-12-18

-- instaled rain water supply pipe from cistern into basement for water purifier [photos](/p/2019/2019-12-17_rain_water_supply)
+- instaled rain water supply pipe from cistern into basement for water purifier &ndash; [photos](/p/2019/2019-12-17_rain_water_supply)
 - picked up from gerlinde in basel and replaced moni dining table legs

 ## <a name="todo-today"></a>todo today